 The electrical analogy of the lumped thermal model is based on an RC circuit that models the conduction in a solid body with another resistance in parallel to the capacitance to model the convection heat transfer with the surroundings.
 As a criterion for good approximation, lumped systems analysis use the Biot number which is the ratio of the internal resistance (conduction) to the external resistance to heat convection.
-Since lumped capacitance systems assume that there is no spatial variation of temperature, the internal resistance for the ideal case is zero and the Biot number will be zero too.
+Since lumped capacitance systems assume that there is no spatial variation of temperature, the internal (conduction) resistance for the ideal case is zero and the Biot number will be zero too.
 It is generally accepted that the lumped system analysis is applicable if the Biot number is smaller than 0.1.
-In other words, for lumped system modeling the external convection resistance.
+In other words, for lumped system modeling the external convection resistance should be at least an order of magnitude larger than the internal conduction resistance.
 Therefore, relatively small bodies with high thermal conductivity are good candidates for the lumped thermal capacitance model where the conduction resistance is negligible and does not participate in the equations.